TarasMkast/test1boot/README.md

 # Spring Boot

-This is a sample Java 11 / Maven / Spring Boot (version 2.6.1) / Hibernate / JUnit application
+This is a sample Java / Maven / Spring Boot (version 2.6.1) application

 ## How to Run